lnttran/C-Course/Class/Constructor/README.md

 A class can only have one default constructor.
 A default constructor is the constructor has no arguments or have a default argument in their parameters.
 It would be an error to create a constructor that accepts no parameters along with another constructor that has default arguments for all its parameters.

 A class also can only have one destructor.

+## 9. Copy Constructor
+**Concept:** A copy contructor is a special constructor that is called whenever a mew bject is created and initialized with another object's data;